jonathanprozzi/eliza-sentry-example/README.md

 # Project Starter

 This is the starter template for ElizaOS projects.
+This starter already has support for Sentry configured and is meant to be used as a test/starter project for Sentry implementation.
+The `.env.example` file contains the necessary environment variables for Sentry and the OpenAI/Anthropic plugins.

+Adding these environment variables to the `.env` file will surface traces from AI interactions.

 ## Features